Orthodontics/Braces for Children

 In most cases, the ideal age for braces and other orthodontic treatments is between

 same process regardless of age.
-However, an adult mouth must overcome already-positioned
+But an adult mouth must overcome already-positioned

 facial bones and jaw structure.
-So overcoming most types of malocclusions may require
+So overcoming most types of malocclusions may need

 more than one type of orthodontic treatment for adults and can sometimes include jaw